scikit-hep/uproot3/README.rst

 | Remember to add entries to all the branches and the number of entries added to the branches is the same!
 |

-What must be kept in mind is that if you write a lot of small baskets, it is going to be much less performant(slow and will increase the size of the file) than writing large arrays into the TTree as a single basket -> uproot's implementation is optimized for large array oriented operations.
+What must be kept in mind is that if you write a lot of small baskets, it is going to be much less performant(slow and will increase the size of the file) than writing large arrays into the TTree as a single basket -> Uproot's implementation is optimized for large array oriented operations.

 **Low level interface**